Other Questions Not Answered Here?

 This is a five-year award from the US Dept of Ed.
 We are currently in the "planning" year, so schools will have access to four years of course offerings via the grant.

 We would like schools to opt-in with ballpark enrollment numbers by April vacation.

 The grant covers any of the 7 AP courses listed (if students have scheduling conflicts, etc.); however, the intention of this grant is to complement and not compete with or supplant what is offered already by the school.

 It depends.
-We really want to focus on courses that you currently don't teach in the building; however, we encourage you to schedule a 1:1 with David and Jennifer to discuss.
+We really want to focus on courses that you currently don't teach in the building; however, we encourage you to schedule a 1:1 with Jennifer to discuss.